tc-ca/drupalwxt-internet/tcwww/html/modules/contrib/openapi/README.md

 ### Using OpenAPI

 In order to view the schema documents you will need to have a supported module enabled in your site.
-The module provides support for the REST module, found in Drupal Core, and the contributed [JsonAPI module](https://www.drupal.org/project/jsonapi).
+The module provides support for the REST module and JSON:API module, found in Drupal Core.

 Once a supported module is installed, you can navigate to the schema url to view the entity schema.
 For the two supplied modules, these urls are below.

-- REST - /openapi/rest?_format=json
+- REST - /openapi/rest
-- JsonAPI - /openapi/json?_format=json
+- JSON:API - /openapi/jsonapi

 If you don't have one of these modules enabled, you will need to do so in order to use the functionality provided by this module.